 - beans and peas

-Your parents may have told you not to inhale your food, and for good reason: Not only can eating quickly give you a stomachache, but it can also make you swallow air.
+You may have heard people say not to inhale your food, and there’s a good reason for this: Not only can eating quickly give you a stomachache, but it can also make you swallow air.

 Protein shakes are no exception here.
 The more air you swallow, the more you’ll have gas.